OWASP/samm/v2.0/beta/d-threat-assessment.md

 ## Maturity 2
 ### Activity
-Using a limited set of application risk levels, establish specific sets of requirements, practices and�guidelines for the different risk levels.
+Create an inventory of risk profiles that is fed with the outputs of the BIA's.

 ### Maturity Questions
 #### Q 1